torsday/notebook/internet/ldap.md

 ## Timeline

 1. A client starts an LDAP session by connecting to an LDAP server, called a Directory System Agent (DSA).
+The server sets the authorization state of the connection to unauthenticated.

+1. The client transmits a `BIND` request to a server in order to change the authorization state of the client connection.

+1. When the server receives a `BIND` request, the server sets the authorization state of the connection to unauthenticated immediately.

+    -   If successful, the server **sets the authorization state of the connection to the state associated with the distinguished-name in the `BIND` request**.
+    -   LDAPv3 allows a connection to change states any number of times, with the caveat that no requests be outstanding when the `BIND` request is received.

 1. The client then sends an operation request to the server, and the server sends responses in return.